To drive a hackney carriage or private hire vehicle you need to have a taxi driver's licence.

 Enhanced DBS check

 You need to pass an enhanced DBS check that's been completed by Barnsley Council's DBS checking service.
-There's a fee for the check to be completed which you'll need to pay when you request the check to be done.
+There's a fee for the check to be completed.

 When your check's complete you'll receive a certificate through the post.
 You need to upload a copy of this when completing your taxi driver's licence online application.
 This must be within three months of the date on your certificate.